incogninto1-1/ArduTronix-funz/README.txt

 Have fun, and make sure to credit me if you want to reuse my code.
 As long as you make sure to credit me, I will gladly let you reuse my code for whatever use case you have :D

+Also, credit is where credit's due.
+Thanks to Adafruit for providing the API to interact with the screen.
+You people are very cool :D